Sayan9661/LeNet5-Experiments/README.md

-# LeNet5-Experiments: Effects of Batch Normalization and dropout on Google LeNet-5 convolutional neural network
+# LeNet5-Experiments: Effects of Batch Normalization and dropout on GoogleLeNet-5 convolutional neural network

 This was done as part of High Performance Machine Learning course.<br>